jiazhao97/jiazhao97.github.io/_pages/talks.md

 * INSPIRE: interpretable, flexible and spatially-aware integration of multiple spatial transcriptomics datasets from diverse sources.
 Invited talk present at **STATGEN 2025**.
 Minneapolis, MN.
 May, 2025.
 * scPI: A scalable framework for probabilistic inference in single-cell RNA-sequencing data analysis.
 Invited talk present at the **2024 ICSA Applied Statistics Symposium**.
 Nashville, TN.
 June, 2024.
 * Computational and statistical methods for data integration and causal inference (PhD thesis defense).
 HKUST.
 July, 2023.
-* Adversarial domain translation networks for fast and accurate integration of large-scale atlas-level single-cell datasets.
+* Adversarial domain translation networks for integrating large-scale atlas-level single-cell datasets.
 Invited talk at **Capital of Statistics**.
 Online.
 March, 2023.